damdam775/test2/README.md

 # Secure P2P Demo

-This is a minimal proof-of-concept for a peer-to-peer application that stores its keys locally and uses end-to-end encryption.
+This is a minimal proof-of-concept for a peer‑to‑peer application that stores its keys locally and uses end‑to‑end encryption.
+Session keys are negotiated with an ephemeral X25519 exchange so no long‑term secrets are sent over the wire.
 The implementation is a starting point inspired by the requested feature list.

 ## Requirements